WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 It generates a URL then sets it as the src in the iframe. Â The actual result looks like this:

-<pre class="lang:default decode:true ">&lt;iframe id="launchframe_1493045843944" name="launchframe_1493045843944" src="Resources/LaunchIca/QUhTQ1RYLk5vdGVwYWQtWGVuQXBwNjUgSGVucnk-.ica?CsrfToken=DB1E8E5D042DB7226C2635FCB855BF3C&amp;launchId=1493045843944"&gt;&lt;/iframe&gt;</pre>
+<pre class="lang:default decode:true "><iframe id="launchframe_1493045843944" name="launchframe_1493045843944" src="Resources/LaunchIca/QUhTQ1RYLk5vdGVwYWQtWGVuQXBwNjUgSGVucnk-.ica?CsrfToken=DB1E8E5D042DB7226C2635FCB855BF3C&amp;launchId=1493045843944"></iframe></pre>

 The ICA file is returned in this line:

 <pre class="lang:default decode:true">src="Resources/LaunchIca/QUhTQ1RYLk5vdGVwYWQtWGVuQXBwNjUgSGVucnk-.ica?CsrfToken=DB1E8E5D042DB7226C2635FCB855BF3C&amp;launchId=1493045843944"</pre>

-When we capture the ICA file as a variable the only way that I&#8217;ve found you can reference it is via a [blob](https://developer.mozilla.org/en/docs/Web/API/Blob). Â What does the src path look like when do that?
+When we capture the ICA file as a variable the only way that I've found you can reference it is via a [blob](https://developer.mozilla.org/en/docs/Web/API/Blob). Â What does the src path look like when do that?

 <pre class="lang:default decode:true">src="blob:http://bottheory.local/3f19b9e1-403e-4ab7-b741-a4c77a486b95"</pre>